Isabel A. Houghton

 B.A.
 Atmospheric Science, University of California at Berkeley | 2015

 I am a Ph.D. candidate in the Bob and Norma Street Environmental Fluid Mechanics Laboratory at Stanford University studying the fluid dynamics of biological propulsion and collective motion in stratified flows.
-I use laboratory experiments with novel flow visualization and measurement techniques to understand the fluid dynamics within swarms and the potential impacts of collective swimmers on the surrounding water column.
+I use laboratory experiments with novel flow visualization and measurement techniques to understand the fluid dynamics within swarms and the potential physical and biogeochemical impacts of collective swimmers on the surrounding water column.

 Houghton IA, Koseff JR, Monismith SG, and Dabiri JO (2018) "Vertically migrating swimmers generate aggregation-scale eddies in a stratified column,” Nature 556: 497-500.